 The Federal Housing Finance Agency (FHFA) announced today the mortgage limit that will apply to conforming conventional loans in 2019.
 We’ll cut to the chase and tell you that they’re increasing to $484,350 for a one-unit property, an increase of 6.9% over the prior limit of $453,100.
+These limits will also apply to VA loans closing on or after January 1, 2019.

 We’ll spend the rest of this post going over what this means if you’re in the market for a mortgage, whether it’s a purchase or refinance.